emilianvrd/Maneuvers/Archtype feats.md

 You can inspire others through your music.
 As a Quick action, you can choose a creature other than yourself within 20m of you and give it a d6.
 Once within the next ten minutes, the creature can roll the die and add it to any one ability check they make.
 Once the d6 is rolled, it is lost.
 A creature can't have more than 1 bardic inspiration die at a time.
 You can use this ability a number of times equal to your charisma modifier.
 In addition, you learn a Fighting Move with the Spell and Mental or Thunder trait.

 ### Climber
 You are an adept climber.
 You gain a climbing speed of 6m.
+If you already have a climbing speed, increase your climbing speed by 6m.

 ### Cryomancer
 Cryomancers are spellcasters specializing in the freezing powers of ice and frost.